USC in D.C. Spring Semester Program

 Dedicated Tracks

 All students will participate in a dedicated track as part of the program.
 Each track will consist of two classes, and students will take their track’s associated internship or independent study course.
-Tracks for Spring 2026 will be available soon.
+Tracks for Spring 2027 will include:

 How to Apply